sigtm/svg-groomer/README.md

 ## But why?

-Because if your workflow is anything like mine, even the excellent SVGO and SVG Cleaner leave some manual work if you need to keep both design and production versions of your SVG icons.
+Because manually duplicating, renaming and running optimizers on your folders gets tedious, especially when you're continuously iterating on your icons.
+And even the excellent SVGO and SVG Cleaner leave some manual work if you need to keep both design and production versions of your SVG icons.

+Which you do, if you're anything like me and use both Sketch and Framer (more on that further down...)

 ## OK, so what does it do?